 As actively committed signatories to the APCO, we report annually on our packaging sustainability strategies and constantly measure the volumes of packaging that we put into the market.
 We also develop initiatives to reduce and reuse our packaging, and encourage our consumers to do so too.

-We are extremely proud that over 90% of our packaging is recyclable, and we are actively working to be at 100% by 2020.
 We provide handy recycling information on all of our eligible packaging, as well as the FSC (Forest Stewardship Council) Standards logo on our card-based packaging, to certify that they are responsibly sourced from certified forests or post-consumer (recycled) waste.

 Reporting and monitoring sustainability